elicia4/markdown-notes/md-in-1-min.md

 * `*`
 * `*`

-Create a numbered list with, you don't have to specify the numbers correctly:
+To create a numbered list you don't have to specify the numbers correctly, do it like so:
 ```
 1.
 2.